 Quality baseline data, and an understanding of natural variability and the impacts of human activities, are needed to guide and assess management interventions such as marine-reserve zoning, threatened-species recovery plans and industry regulation.

 Guided by regular consultation with managers, industries, and other marine users, this project will collate existing information, and test the application of predictive models to provide baselines and understand biodiversity patterns and ecosystem processes.
-The work will focus on key Commonwealth marine reserves and Key Ecological Features, and will prioritise areas for further detailed studies in the North and NW Region.
+The work will focus on key Australian Marine Parks and Key Ecological Features, and will prioritise areas for further detailed studies in the North and NW Region.

 Clear, effective information and tools developed in this project and made readily accessible through the Northwest Atlas will enable an evolution from precautionary management based on minimal information to more informed and effective management decisions based on scientific understanding.